 Develop Your Own Scribe(s)

 Increased documentation requirements mean clinicians spend too much time entering data and less time interacting directly with patients.
-As a result:
+As a result of this increased paperwork, we are seeing the following trends:

 - Clinician satisfaction has decreased.